 Stockings, Stockings, Everywhere!
 Not enough people make DIY Christmas stockings these days, and that’s a shame!
 Handmade stockings become a treasured collectible in many families, and are so much magical fun for the kids.
 It’s a simple sewing project!
 (We even have a no-sew version!)
-Here are some tutorials, inspirational photos, and some great links to get you started making DIY Christmas stockings – a wonderful memory for your family, to be used and treasured through the years!
+Here are some tutorials and some great links to learn how to make a Christmas stocking (or ten!) – a wonderful memory for your family, to be used and treasured through the years!

 Step One… Determine a theme for the person you are making the stocking…perhaps they like fishing, or cowboys, or ballerinas?
 I had so many kids to make for, I chose a toyland theme for the whole family, then made each stocking fit its owner.
 For instance, my baby girl was the angel, and my mischievous boy was the gingerbread boy!
 You may have an elegant little girl who might be perfect for a Victorian sock, or a little boy who loves Dalmatians!
 Step Two… Determine the material you want to use to make it!
 I chose felt, because it is cheap, sturdy, and simple to cut and add details.
 You also may want to consider fleece, or even corduroy or denim.
 By the way, it is even possible to make these out of paper…they make wonderful candy or gift giving containers!